Best Extra Brut Champagnes

 The Top Dry & Extra Brut Champagnes Available

-Extra Brut is the designation given to Champagnes with a very low dosag, with no more than 6g/L of residual sugar.
-It’s a category of sparkling wines currently gaining in popularity.
-As more and more wine drinkers discover the pleasure of drinking Champagne with a meal, Extra Brut is becoming an increasingly demanded style.
-(These wines work very well with a meal.)
+Extra Brut is the designation given to Champagnes with a very low dosage, with no more than 6g/L of residual sugar.
+Low dosage is a category of Champagnes and sparkling wines currently gaining in popularity.
+That’s because more and more wine drinkers discover the pleasure of drinking Champagne with a meal.
+(All of the wines on this list are meant to be enjoyed with a meal and pair very well with most kinds of food.)

-We also include Brut Nature wines in our list of the Best Extra Brut Champagnes.
+We also include Brut Nature wines in GAYOT’s list of the Best Extra Brut Champagnes.
 These are sparkling wines made with absolutely no dosage, making them the driest of all Champagnes.